WarBean/hyperboard/README.md

 HyperBoard resembles [Tensorboard](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tensorboard) and [Tensorboard for MXNet](https://github.com/dmlc/tensorboard).
 However, HyperBoard is independent from any specific Deep Learning platform and provides extra functions.

-For now, HyperBoard only supports visualization of streaming scalar data (i.e. training curves).
-Two more features are being develeped:

-- visualization of streaming tensors as interactive animation of histograms
-- visualization of streaming tensors as interactive animation of scatter plots, using methods like t-SNE, Isomap, etc

 **Watch a 3-minute demonstration on [Youtube](https://youtu.be/sWmVZyRfejc) or [Bilibili](http://www.bilibili.com/video/av8215364/).**

 Screenshot: